ethanyimm/Loveable-AnimeSwipe/README.md

 Simply open [Lovable](https://lovable.dev/projects/f3593e14-8693-47cb-98a1-49b6d8b78634) and click on Share -> Publish.

 ## Can I connect a custom domain to my Lovable project?
 Yes, you can!

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/features/custom-domain#custom-domain)

+# 🎴 AnimeSwipe A minimal React + TypeScript application that lets users swipe through anime character cards — swiping right to like and left to pass — with smooth animations and toast notifications.
+Built as part of my ongoing computer science learning journey, this project focuses on gesture handling, state management, and clean component architecture, while being fully compatible with modern frontend tooling.

+# 📚 Part of My Learning Journey
+This project is part of my continuous exploration of computer science and software engineering concepts.
+Each week, I build a small, focused project to deepen my understanding of a specific topic.
+This week: gesture handling and state management in React with TypeScript.
+Previous weeks have included:
+- Backend API design with Node.js & Express
+- Cloud deployment with Azure Functions
+- SQL optimization and data modeling
+- SwiftUI gesture‑based UI development
+The goal is to continuously expand my skills through practical, hands‑on projects.